Man0sh-r0y/Blog-App-Backend/README.md

 2. Make sure to replace `Enter the Post ID here` with actual post ID when making requests.

 3. You can test these routes using Postman or any other API client of your choice.

-Enjoy managing your blog posts with this Simple Blog App Backend!